 Marty Zwilling gives you 10 easy to understand tips for understanding what it means to be a startup founder that cares about his business, and knows how much hard work it requires.
 The examples are shown in comparison to the popular TV shows X-Factor – which requires a lot of knowledge and confidence, to determine who is the best contestant. (often biased, isn’t it)

 It’s unfortunate that not everyone is able to attend events and social media events that allow and give space for real life networking.
 Laura Leites has listed a couple of small business events that might be worth attending this year for increased exposure and generally a chance to meet like-minded people.

-Ivana Zuber takes a look at how many startups are entering the world on daily basis, and what it takes to make it trough the early stages, which startups are the exception to failing, and can it even be determined trough statistics or there is more to it?
+Ivana Zuber takes a look at how many startups are entering the world on daily basis, and what it takes to make it through the early stages, which startups are the exception to failing, and can it even be determined through statistics or there is more to it?
 The brand voice and vision?

 Weekly Roundup: Feb.
 8 – Feb.
 14, 2014

 This has been the biggest roundup so far, and I’m hoping it has delivered at least some value to you.
 I’ve been focusing on putting together links from lesser known bloggers and marketers who also provide great quality content to the general public.
 You’re more than welcome to post your own links in the comment section (granted they’re not spam, and have been posted between the time-frame of this roundup), and like I mentioned at the beginning of the post – email me your links for the next roundup.